 EXAMPLES | WORD ORIGIN noun any of several shrubs or small trees belonging to the genus Rhus of the cashew family, having milky sap, compound leaves, and small, fleshy fruit. a preparation of the dried and powdered leaves, bark, etc., of certain species of Rhus, especially R. coriaria of southern Europe, used especially in tanning. the wood of these trees.
 Origin of sumac 1250–1300; Middle English < Medieval Latin < Arabic summāq

 Examples from the Web for sumach Historical Examples of sumach

 The dish was seasoned with salt, pepper, cardamom, and

 After they had slain him, many boughs of an oak did they cut, also of

 The black-walnut-tree, the maple-tree, and the

 Franois Auguste de Chateaubriand

 The cotton being scoured and bleached, is boiled with

 Word Origin and History for sumach n.

 Rhus" (used in tanning and dyeing and as an astringent), from Old French sumac (13c.), from Medieval Latin sumach, from Arabic summaq, from Syrian summaq "red."
 Later applied to a North American plant species.

-- Any of various shrubs or small trees of the genus Rhus, having compound leaves, clusters of small greenish flowers, and usually red, hairy fruit.
+n.
+Any of various shrubs or small trees of the genus Rhus, having compound leaves, clusters of small greenish flowers, and usually red, hairy fruit.
 Some species, such as the poison ivy and poison oak, cause an acute itching rash on contact.